Swedish Women's Voluntary Defence Organization: World War II

 During World War II, the organization received many new duties.
 Due to limited manpower it was decided to let organisation members perform service duties of non-combat nature in Sweden's army, navy and air force branches.
 It was during this period that members of the organisation started being called lottor, as their original name "Landstormskvinnor" did not fit their new roles.
-This soon became official as the Swedish Landstorm militia was scrapped and replaced with the Swedish home guard in 1942, turning the organisation independent.
+This soon became official as the Swedish landstorm militia was scrapped and replaced with the Swedish home guard in 1942, turning the organisation independent.
 The new organisation name became Riksförbundet Sveriges lottakårer ("The national federation of Sweden's Lotta corps").

 The war also rapidly increased the number of organisation members and by the end of the war the organization had more than 110,000 members, which meant that about five percent of Sweden's women over 15 years were part of the organisation.

-Post 1989
+Postwar

+Post World War II, SLK continued to perform many non-combatant roles tasks and roles in the Swedish Armed Forces-organization.

 In 1989 the Swedish military started allowing women into all positions within the Swedish armed forces.
 This meant that the Swedish Women's Voluntary Defence Organization was no longer the only true option for women to get an active role in the defence of Sweden.
 An equivalent change in Denmark the same year had led to the dissolution of their "Lotta movement" Lottekorps.
 However in Sweden the organisation would remain as they still held important roles in the Swedish defence, as well as their cultural value.

 In 2008 the organisation updated their graphical profile and changed their communicative name into Svenska Lottakåren ("The Swedish Lotta Corps").
 The old name "Riksförbundet Sveriges lottakårer" was however kept as the official juridical name.